 The True Cost of a Metal Building Kit

 Some customers are surprised to learn that the true price of a metal building kit is more than just the sticker price of the building.
 It’s not as if you can see what the neighbor spent on their metal building for an ACCURATE picture.
-So we’ve compiled a list of factors that can impact the price of a metal building.
+So we’ve compiled a list of factors that can impact how much a steel building costs.

 As they say, size matters.
-And this could not apply more than to a metal building, as the size of a building increase so will the price.
+And this could not apply more than to a metal building, as the size of a building increase so will price of the metal building.

 The longer a building the more primary support members or rigid frames required.
 This may also affect how the engineering of the building is done.